Beta Alpha Psi: History

 On April 17, 1896, the New York legislature established the Certified Public Accountant (CPA) designation.
 This designation in business encouraged a greater focus on accounting and commerce knowledge, and Beta Alpha Psi was formed in 1919 to promote the CPA rank on college campuses.
 Two years after its founding, all of the existing U.S. states had adopted CPA regulations.

 Beta Alpha Psi's beginnings relate to Hiram Scovill, an accounting professor at the University of Illinois.
 Several new honor societies and professional fraternities that had formed a few years before Scovill's return introduced students to the benefits of professional organizations.

 Scovill and professor A. C. Littleton formed an accounting club on campus in 1917.
 Beta Alpha Psi emerged two years later.
 The first members were six students from Professor Scovill's CPA course.
 The organization was founded on the principles of scholarship, practicality, and sociability, and its initial objective was to stimulate cooperation and interest in accounting.
 One of its main purposes was to encourage and foster service as the basis of the accounting profession and to secure the highest ethical ideals in the practice of accountancy.
-Eleven students were initiated as members on February 12, 1919; Scovill was initiated as an honorary member.
+Eleven students were initiated as members on February 12, 1919; Scovill served as the organization's president.

 In the original constitution for the University of Illinois chapter, the initiation fee was $10 and dues were an additional $2 per semester.
 Any member who was absent from a function without first being excused was charged 25 cents.
 Section I, Article IV, of the original constitution, stated that any male person who was registered in third-year accounting, who contemplated a continuance in accounting work, and who had a junior class standing as shown by his college records was eligible for membership in the organization.

 Nine of the eleven members became CPAs.
 By 1939, only one of the original eleven members, the first president Russell Morrison, was a practicing CPA.
 Morrison was actively involved in the American Accounting Association.
 In 1964, he, along with eight other leading accounting professors, was selected to serve on the "Committee to Prepare a Statement of Basic Accounting Theory", which provided major contributions to American accounting thought.
 In February 1921, Beta Alpha Psi officially became a national organization after it adopted a national constitution.
 Less than nine years later, the organization boasted 900 members, and on November 8, 1950, Jeannie Skelton, the first female member of Beta Alpha Psi, was inducted into the Miami University (Ohio) chapter.

 Beta Alpha Psi's logo consists of three different aspects: the emblem, the rising sun, and the crossed keys.
 The emblem is used to promote the promise of careers for financial information professionals.
 The rising sun represents the professionals who continuously rise higher.
 The crossed keys symbolize the knowledge Beta Alpha Psi provides that will unlock the doors for the financial world.
 Together these three aspects represent what Beta Alpha Psi is about.
 The Greek letters Beta Alpha Psi represent scholarship, social responsibility, and practicality respectively.